RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Testing the framework

 \subsection{Results of the validation}

 A set of 1000 toy experiments have been performed with the previous setup, leading to 995 successful fits.
-For each fit, the pull variable for each parameter $\theta$ is evaluated as follows:
+In each fit, the pull variable for each parameter $\theta$ is evaluated as follows:

 where $\theta_{true}$ is the value used for generation, and $\hat{\theta}$ and $\sigma_{\theta}$ are the fit estimates for the value and uncertainty, respectively.
-An exception is done for the yield-like parameters $N_{total}$ and $R(D^*)$, for which $\sigma_{\theta}$ is computed as explained at the end of Sec.~\ref{sec:technical_BB}.
+An exception is done for the yield-like parameters $N_{total}$ and $R(D^*)$, for which $\sigma_{\theta}$ is computed as explained at the end of section~\ref{sec:technical_BB}.

-The obtained pull distributions for the successful fits are shown in Fig.~\ref{fig:tests_pulls}.
+The obtained pull distributions for the successful fits are shown in figure~\ref{fig:tests_pulls}.
 For all the distributions, the parameters of a Gaussian fit are consistent with those of a standard Gaussian within three standard deviations.
-This demonstrates that, in the studied configuration, the fit provides unbiased estimators for the parameters, with the correct coverage properties.
+This demonstrates that, in the studied configuration, the fit provides unbiased estimates for the parameters, with the correct coverage properties.